truenas/middleware/docs/userguide/index.rst

 |Figure83a_png|

 Go to *PULL* and click :menuselection:`Account --> Users --> View Users`.
-Click the Modify User button for the user account you will be using for replication
-(by default this is the *root* user).
-Paste the copied key into the "SSH Public Key" field and click OK.
+Click the "Modify User" button for the user account you will be using for replication (by default this is the *root* user).
+Paste the copied key into the "SSH Public Key" field and click "OK".
 If a key already exists, append the new text after the existing key.

 On *PULL*, ensure that the SSH service is enabled in :menuselection:`Services --> Control Services`.
 Start it if it is not already running.